-Everyone is trying new things this week, so I did too — Chocolate Mug Cake.
-Until yesterday I was resistant to the idea of mug cakes, but lately I’ve had trouble finding ingredients for baking projects, and mug cakes made sense.
+Everyone is trying new things this week, so I did too — Hot Chocolate Mug Cake.
+Until yesterday I was resistant to the idea of microwave chocolate mug cake, but lately I’ve had trouble finding ingredients for baking projects, and they just made sense.
 So mug cake it is, and a 5 minute one at that!
 This recipe is about as easy as they come.
 It cooks in less than a minute and is perfect for topping with ice cream.

 This recipe is based on one from 5-Minute Mug Cakes.
 It’s a fun little book with loads of recipes that take around 5 minutes to make.

 And this is one of the most simple chocolate mug cakes recipes out there.
 After making this mug cake, I browsed through other recipes on the Internet and found many had the same number of ingredients as a full cake!

 Applesauce Makes Chocolate Mug Cake Better!

 I love this particular chocolate mug cake recipe because it comes together so seamlessly with the melted chocolate chips.
 But unfortunately I had issue with dryness.
 The book calls for a microwave time of 1 minute to 75 seconds, but at 1 minute my cake was kind of dry.
 Adding a little unsweetened applesauce really helped.
 The applesauce does not make the cake taste like apple, but rather curbs the dryness.
 Theoretically mug cakes are supposed to be served fairly quickly, but with the applesauce the cake stays soft for hours.

 Before discovering the applesauce trick I came up with a quick stir-together icing to curb the dryness.
 I’m leaving the icing recipe in the notes, but if you add the applesauce and maybe throw a few chocolate chips on top, you shouldn’t need it.